Chemical Engineering Courses (CHE)

 CHE 405 (ENGR 405).
 Problem Solving and Troubleshooting in the Workplace

-Prerequisite: Senior Standing.
+Advisory Prerequisite: Senior Standing.
+Enforced Prerequisite: None.
 (3 credits)

 The course goals are to help students enhance their problem solving, critical thinking, creative thinking and troubleshooting skills and to ease the transition from college to the workplace.
 The course includes a few speakers from industry.
 Students work in teams to complete the home problems and the term project.
 CourseProfile (ATLAS)